turkcankeskin/ansible-role-kafka/README.md

   * `kafka_install_dependencies` -- should java be installed and also `acl` for Debian based distributions.
 For now it can be installed using role setting this to `true`.
   * `kafka_config_path` -- if unset config will be deployed to kafka home.
 Should not be set to default config location as subsequent role runs will not be idempotent and will cause kafka restart.
   * `kafka_additional_config` -- specify map of config parameters that are not defined by role.
+  * `kafka_opts` -- specify list or string of kafka options to run at startup.
+From this variable `KAFKA_OPTS` environment variable will be created.

 ## Dependencies